Reuben770/zubale_challenge/README.md

     - fixed_order_full_information.csv
     - kpi_product_orders.csv

-Each file correspond to the challenge requeried.
+Each file corresponds to the challenge required.

-5- To execute challenge 3 you need to follow this steps, but there are some pre requirement you need to have done:
+5- To execute challenge 3 you need to follow these steps, but there are some pre requirement you need to have done:
-  - valid postgress database
+  - valid Postgres database
   - configure in the .env this variables properly POSTGRES_DB= # Name of the PostgreSQL database to connect to POSTGRES_USER= # Username for the PostgreSQL database